DevlanSolutionsLTD/iCollege/README.md

     > Requisitions

 2. Students` Records
-    > Registration And Admissio Of New Students
+    > Registration And Admission Of New Students
     > Transfrers, Courses Selections
     > Students Profiles Updates